International Wrestling Association (Puerto Rico): La Invasión

+Despite the failure of the collaboration, Los Dueños de la Malicia appeared in Superestrellas and challenged Los Fujitivos for the WWC World Tag Team Championship.
+At Septiembre Negro they won the match, immediately leaving the venue afterwards.
+WWC used the commission as a plot device to declare the titles held up, reaffirming the posture later in Superestrellas de la Lucha Libre.
+Despite refusing to return the belts to WWC, when interviewed by mainstream media outlet NotiCel Los Dueños de la Malicia assured that they “had not stolen anything” and were the legitimate champions per the rules of professional wrestling.
+The report also noted that the actions that followed the event were not part of a storyline.
+WWC later changed the official result of the match through the commissioners, declaring it null and declared that Los Fujitivos remained champions.

+IWA moved its programming to Mega TV.
+More issues emerged when it went off air, with IWA uploading its shows to YouTube.
+In December, they announced the return of the show to MegaTV.
+To open 2012, IWA postponed Histeria Boricua.
+Savio Vega reappeared in WWC, challenging Carlito both in Superestrellas de la Lucha Libre and Euphoria.
+Afterwards, Carlito answered.

 Foreign use of the brand

 Since at least May 19, 2011, independent Mexican wrestler Exorcista had made the claim of being the "IWA Puerto Rico Champion" in social media, being billed as such in appearances throughout the summer, wearing an unlicensed belt (with a sideplate globe design similar to that of the IWA World Tag Team Championship's centerplate) to sell the ruse.
 On August 5, 2011, Mexico City-based independent promotion Lucha Libre Mexicana del Sureste teased the participation of the purported "IWA World Heavyweight" and CMLL World Middleweight within the promotion.
 For its first defense that took place two days later, the name of the bootleg title was amended to the fictional "IWA World Lightweight Championship", although it was still promoted as a heavyweight championship afterwards.
 For another appearance that took place on September 17, 2011, LLMS used the IWA's actual logo to promote the card.
 On October 12, 2012, former Undisputed World Heavyweight Champion Enrique "Ricky" Cruz denounced that the brand had been appropriated in a message to his followers in Mexico (where he performed for International Wrestling Revolution Group), since a backstory had been created for the "IWA Lightweight Championship" where Exorcista had won it from him.

 On November 10, 2011, promoter José E. Mateo launched an independent offshoot named IWA Florida with the approval of Savio Vega, basing it in the city of Orlando in the eponymous American state where a significant portion of the Puerto Rican diaspora is located.
 Although the company's actual name was Independent Wrestling Association, it used the same logo as IWA Puerto Rico due to their inter-promotional affiliation.
 During its run (2011–2012), Vega also performed as part of the roster.